In the wake of the pandemic, remote work is here to stay.

 Key features

-Adobe Sign is one of only two products on our list (the other is Foxit eSign) that empowers users to edit PDF documents while preparing them for final signature.
+Adobe Acrobat Sign is the only product on our list that empowers users to edit PDF documents while preparing them for final signature.

-Dropbox Sign (formerly HelloSign) and most other e-signing platforms provide very limited editing capabilities, typically by allowing users to draw text boxes and white out specific lines of text.
+Dropbox Sign and most other e-signing platforms provide very limited editing capabilities, typically by allowing users to draw text boxes and white out specific lines of text.

 That’s a major advantage during negotiations and when making corrections and adjustments to documents that have already been uploaded to the platform.

-Plus, many of the prebuilt integrations that they provide are only available on enterprise-level plans, meaning that smaller companies may struggle to integrate Adobe with their current tech stack.
+Plus, many of the prebuilt integrations provided are only available on Enterprise-level plans, meaning that smaller companies may struggle to integrate Adobe with their current tech stack.

 Hellosign alternatives-Rightsignature